Get Tech Tips

 In Part 1 of this series, we outlined the basic understanding of ZPD—what it means and what it does.
 Most importantly, we showed how an effort to simplify a fairly complex testing procedure turned it into a wildly inaccurate and almost theatrical part of testing in the building performance community.

-In this second part, we are going to establish a logical starting point for the ZPD testing process and dig a little deeper into its core.
+In this second part, we will establish a logical starting point for the ZPD testing process and dig a little deeper into its core.

 In Part 1, we identified ZPD as primarily the process of diagnosing/estimating how much of the total air leakage for an envelope comes from any given attached or intermediate zone (i.e., attics, crawlspaces, garages, or basements).
 An attached but unconditioned utility room is another example of such a zone.